Home Compare JMT.LS vs PFGC

 Jerónimo Martins, SGPS vs Performance Food Group Company: Which Stock Looks Stronger in 2026?

-Jerónimo Martins, SGPS, holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Jerónimo Martins, SGPS, holds the cleaner structural position, with the lead spread across valuation and profitability.
 Performance Food Company does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is currently leaning toward Performance Food Company, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Jerónimo Martins, SGPS,, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (JMT.LS: STOXX 600, PFGC: Russell 1000).